Mortgage

 • Increase your income or lower your debt.
 If you have the time, pick up a side hustle to increase your income and save up for closing costs and a down payment.
 You should also prioritize paying down your outstanding debt, especially credit card balances, which can help lower your DTI ratio.

 • Get a mortgage preapproval.
-Home sellers are likely to take you seriously if you have a mortgage preapproval when you put in a purchase offer.
+Home sellers are more likely to take you seriously if you have a mortgage preapproval when you put in a purchase offer.
 A preapproval states how much a lender might be willing to lend you, based on a review of your overall financial picture.

 • Choose your real estate agent wisely.
 Focus on finding a real estate agent who’s knowledgeable about local housing conditions, as well as local and national homebuying programs for low-income borrowers.

-Features that could raise your offered rates or closing costs
+Factors that could raise your offered rates or closing costs

 • An adjustable-rate mortgage paired with an LTV over 90%